iamHimanshu-07/Himanshu-portfolio-website/README.md

 Pushed to `main` auto-deploys to Vercel.
 No extra config needed beyond the `FORMSPREE_ID` env var (set in the Vercel dashboard under Project Settings → Environment Variables).

-The Vercel project is the one linked to this GitHub repo; the canonical public URL is `himanshu-personal-portfolio.vercel.app`.

 ---

 ## Project structure